Apple Pay Module

 {

-label: 'Example Industries LLC', // Your merchant/trading name
+label: 'Example Industries Ltd', // Your merchant or trading name

 type: 'final', // Always "final"